 Edmonton is located on the North Saskatchewan River in the aspen parkland eco zone, a transition zone between the grass covered prairie and the densely treed boreal forest.
 The North Saskatchewan River, the northern fork of the Saskatchewan River, runs through the aspen parkland between the river’s source in the Rocky Mountains, and its end in Lake Winnipeg.
 From lake Winnipeg rivers run to Hudson Bay, as well to the Great Lakes and the rivers of Mid Western USA.

 The prairies were the home of the buffalo and Plains tribes, boreal forest held the fur bearing animals wanted by the Hudson’s Bay Company and was peopled by Woodlands tribes.
 Plains and Woodlands people traded buffalo meat and, hides and pemmican (preserved dried meat), furs, fish and game with each other, and both traded with Europeans within the aspen parklands.
-Men and women from the tribes were also needed by the Company as guides, transporting trade goods and helping them survive and prosper in an untamed land.
-The region became an important meeting place for three cultures, Woodlands, Plains and European.
+Men and women from the tribes were also needed by the Company as guides, transporting trade goods, making clothes and preparing food.
+The region became an important meeting place for at least four cultures, Woodlands Indian, Plains Indian, Metis, British European, English Canadian, French Canadian and traders from the USA.

-By 1821 the fur trade was starting to decline, the fur trade had nearly wiped out the most valued and traded fur bearing animal the beaver.
+By 1821 the fur trade was starting to decline, the fur trade had nearly wiped out the beaver, the most valued and traded fur bearing animal.
 Beaver fur was prized as raw material for felt for hats and everyone wore a hat.
 European fashion industries sought more reliable sources for their raw materials.
 The buffalo were also being hunted off the prairies.

 In 1870, the Hudson’s Bay company, now under new ownership by investors who were less interested in the fur trade, made a deal to hand over Rupert’s Land to the Canadian government.
 In return the company would be given 20 percent of the Western Canadian lands suitable for homesteading, as well as the land surrounding their posts.